Toronto Transit Commission fares: Legacy fare procedures

-By February 2023, the use of legacy tickets and tokens had delined, but the TTC was still making bulk sales of legacy media to social agencies, city programs and other institutions for distribution to their clients.
+By February 2023, the use of legacy tickets and tokens had declined, but the TTC was still making bulk sales of legacy media to social agencies, city programs and other institutions for distribution to their clients.
 There were about 200 institutions receiving bulk sales.
 As of February 2023, 40 percent of bulk sales were Presto tickets rather than legacy media.
-The TTC planned to end the acceptance of legacy tickets on 4 September 2023.

-By 2023, the TTC was still selling tokens through a network of third-party retailers but planned to stop selling them via retailers as of 24 March 2023; there was not yet an end date for the use of tokens.
+Between 2022 and 2023, Metrolinx transitioned the TTC's bulk sales program to Presto, which allowed social agencies and institutions to purchase Presto tickets in bulk at adult, youth and senior prices directly through Metrolinx.
+Thus, effective 25 March 2023, the TTC stopped the sale of tokens at third-party retailers.

+In 2024, the TTC estimated that 632,000 legacy tickets and 6,885,000 tokens were still in circulation.
+Because of the use of Presto tickets and open payment, legacy fare media represented only 0.1 percent of fare media collected.
+The TTC was planning to retire legacy fare media when Line 5 Eglinton and Line 6 Finch West open as both lines would have limited ability to accept legacy media.
+The TTC had previously announced in October 2024 it would no longer accept tokens and legacy tickets after 31 December 2024.
+Cash fares would still be accepted.
+In December 2024, the TTC extended the validity of legacy fare media to 1 June 2025, coinciding with the earliest possible opening date of Line 5 Eglinton and Line 6 Finch West.
+Wheel-Trans customers, however, would be allowed to use legacy media until 31 December 2025.

 Purchasing media

 Until 30 November 2019, legacy fare media (such as discounted tickets, along with tokens and legacy TTC day passes) could be purchased at staffed collector booths at most TTC subway stations.
 The TTC does not issue refunds for old media and encourages holders of such media to use them up.

-On the TTC's streetcars, the fare vending machines are located at the second and fourth modules of each car near the double doors.
-These machines dispense 1-ride paper tickets when payment is made using tokens or coins.
+On the TTC's Flexity Outlook streetcars, the fare vending machines are located at the second and fourth modules of each car near the double doors.
+These machines dispense single-ride paper tickets when payment is made using tokens or coins.